rayed/rayed.com/content/posts/2018/02/goodbye-wordpress-hello-hugo.md

 ### Exporting the Comments

-Since Hugo is a static site genrator it doesn't support any type of dynamic behviour like adding and viewing comments, but luckily [disqus](https://disqus.com/) provides comment management system by simply adding few lines of JavaScript.
+Since Hugo is a static site generator it doesn't support any type of dynamic behavior like adding and viewing comments, but luckily [disqus](https://disqus.com/) provides comment management system by simply adding few lines of JavaScript.

-Disqus can import all the comments from your WordPress export file very easily, but how I can tell Disqus about the URL change, luckily they have a migration tool just for this senario.
+Disqus can import all the comments from your WordPress export file very easily, but how I can tell Disqus about the URL change, luckily they have a migration tool just for this scenario.

 I used the following command to extract a URL migration map, by utilizing the "wordpress_id" I've created during the content migration from the previous step: